Ilyes512/FormulaApp/readme.md

 1. Clone this repo to your computer: `$ git clone https://github.com/fideloper/Vaprobash.git`
 2. Open up your terminal and move to the cloned repo.
 3. Run this on your first time: `$ vagrant up`.
 If you never used Vagrant then this will download a Ubuntu box and will continue and provision your box with the necessary stack (Nginx, PHP, MariaDB, Composer).
-4. After it's done and your Vagrant is running\* you can visit the app in your browser with `http://192.168.22.10.xip.io/`.
+4. After it's done and your Vagrant is running\* you can visit the app (after setting up the database) in your browser with `http://192.168.22.10.xip.io/`.
+5. The Formula App will need a database called `formula`.
+By default it will use PostgreSQL, but you can also use MySql (just adjust the config).
+Make sure you create the database, before running `php artisan migrate --seed`.

 \* You can check if Vagrant is running with `$ vagrant status` from within the folder or with `$ vagrant global-status` globally.